nick-dolan/gekko-batcher/readme.md

 ### Usage

-First steps are the same as for Backtest Batcher.
-Two things you need to set up `method` and `ranges` in your config file.
+In addition to the other settings specify `method` you want and `ranges` in your config file.

 The name of the property for range must match the property name in method's config.
 Place properties of method linearly.
+See example in `sample-config.js`

 You can find csv output in results folder: `/results/bruteforce.csv`